rutgerkok/ClimateChanger/README.md

 ## Download
 [See here](https://github.com/rutgerkok/ClimateChanger/releases).

+## Compiling
+Make sure you have installed [Maven](https://maven.apache.org/).

+First, compile [Hammer](https://github.com/rutgerkok/Hammer).
+This library is required for ClimateChanger to compile.
+Then, download the source code of ClimateChanger (see the sidebar) and run the command `mvn install` in the directory you have just downloaded ClimateChanger to.
+You should end up with a runnable JAR file in the newly created `target` directory.

 ## Usage
 Before you use any of the features, please read the notes about the feature below.